vgwb/Antura/docs/dev/DiscoverModule/quest-design.md

+---
+title: Design Discover Quests
+---

-# Design Discover Quests (for designers)
+# Design Discover Quests

-Any Quest of the Discover Module is composed of a Unity Scene and an Homer flow.
+Any Quest of the Discover Module is composed of a Unity Scene and an Yarn script.

 ## Design Doc
 We always start with a Design Doc (usually Google Doc) with these important content: